putrinahampun/final-project-scAI5/README.md

 For academic and non-commercial use only.

 ## Acknowledgement
 This project entitled <b>YOUR PROJECT TITLE HERE</b> is supported and funded by Startup Campus Indonesia and Indonesian Ministry of Education and Culture through the "Kampus Merdeka: Magang dan Studi Independen Bersertifikasi (MSIB)" program.
-Startup Campus was awarded as one of the most innovative startups in Asia Pacific by Amazon Web Services (AWS) by 2022.